stoo-cloud/stoo-cloud.github.io/python-on-m1-native-macbook-pro/index.md

 git version 2.32.0 (Apple Git-132)
 ```

 I have decided to use Homebrew as the package manager for tools not included by Apple, and there will be many of these tools that can be easily installed when required.
-Homebrew has support for the Apple Silicon CPU and hence the best optoin for my M1 Pro processor.
+Homebrew has native support for the Apple Silicon CPU and hence the best option for my M1 Pro processor, plus it seems as easy as any other package manager I have used in the past.

 ## Homebrew
 ### Installing Homebrew